Please read the booking notes and book your stall on the main booking page.

 The WCC Environmental Health Team Guidelines are very helpful for food and drink stalls.

 A reminder about completing our online form will be emailed to you (along with the invoice email) when you book a stall and tick ‘selling food’.
-This convenient new online portal replaces the paper WCC Safe Food Handling Form (PDF, 1,169KB) that in past years everyone had to print and fill out and return to us by email.
+The convenient new online portal replaces the paper form that in past years everyone had to print and fill out and return to us by email.

-All food and beverage stalls are charged an extra $70 per stall.
-This levy goes towards paying for waste management, which costs thousands of $$$ each year.
+All food and beverage stalls are charged an extra $80 per stall.
+This levy pays the WCC licence fees charged for each stall selling food or drink at the Festival and makes a contribution towards paying for recycling and waste management, which costs thousands of $$$ each year.
 Food and drink stalls generate the majority of the Fair’s recycling and waste.

 If the food that you sell is all pre-packaged and is not intended for eating at the Fair you still need to register as a food stall, but we can reduce the levy.
 Examples are jams and other preserves or confectionary.
 Please contact us to explain your situation before you pay – we will respond promptly.